tanthanh85/network-automation-course/modules/09_switch_central_management/lab9.md

     ```bash
     pip install netmiko ntc-templates
     ```
-    *Expected Observation:* `netmiko`, `ntc-templates` and there dependencies will be installed.
+    *Expected Observation:* `netmiko`, `ntc-templates` and their dependencies will be installed.
 You should see "Successfully installed..." messages.

 ### Task 0.2: Populate `config.py`